Jefferson College (Missouri)

-Jefferson College is a community college in Jefferson County, Missouri, in the city of Hillsboro.
-As of Fall 2019, Jefferson College enrollment includes 4,179 full and part-time college credit students.
+Jefferson College is a public community college in Jefferson County, Missouri, in the city of Hillsboro.
+As of Fall 2019, Jefferson College enrollment included 4,179 full and part-time college credit students.

 History

 The history of Jefferson College began in the spring of 1961 with the passage of Senate Bill Number Seven, presented by Senator Earl Blackwell of Hillsboro, made possible the formation and financing of public junior colleges in Missouri.
 Several Jefferson County citizens began to recognize the need for a public junior college in their community, they met, organized and petitioned the State Board of Education for the formation of a Junior College District.
 The Community College District of Jefferson County was voted into existence on April 2, 1963.

 Classes were first held at Hillsboro High School in 1964 until the following year (1965) when the college moved to its present 400+ acre campus on Highway 21 near Hillsboro.
 Jefferson College became the second junior college district in Missouri to be approved.